matrix-construct/construct/README.md

 *Charybdis*.

-In 2014 a protocol was proposed to reinvigorate real-time communication in lieu of growing commercial competition and a lack of innovation from open source alternatives to compete.
+In 2014 a protocol was proposed to reinvigorate real-time communication in lieu of growing proprietary competition and a lack of innovation from open source alternatives to compete.
 This protocol is known as the **Matrix protocol**.

-**IRCd now implements the Matrix protocol.**
+**IRCd now implements the Matrix protocol** using some of the latest techniques available for modern C++ free software.

 # Charybdis/5